Chee Dale in the Peak District makes a wonderful location for a day hike.

 Back Downhill to the Monsal Trail

 Follow the steep downhill towards the river.
 You can now turn left and head up to meet the Monsal Trail.
 This is a very popular route with walkers, runners and cyclists.
-An old railway line, the great thing is that it’s flat so anyone can walk along it.
+An old railway line, the great thing is that it’s flat so anyone can walk along the trail.

 If you look to your right you can see one of the tunnels on the trail (if you have spare time then I’d recommend going inside, just for fun)